MASD-Project/dogen/README.md

 - [MASD: An introduction to Model Assisted Software Development](https://youtube.com/playlist?list=PLwfrwe216gF3Qamk0YOSo5Csx1R_LplG0):
   Series of lectures on Model Assisted Software Development (MASD), the methodology put forward in my PhD and implemented by Dogen.
+This series of lectures was made in preparation for the /viva/.
 - [MASD - Dogen
   Demos](https://www.youtube.com/playlist?list=PLwfrwe216gF0RmXOv8yCinHfv9QeSRDcm):
   end of sprint demos.
 Suitable for end users.